7 Best Cordless Leaf Blowers of 2022 – Reviews & Top Picks

 The TECCPO 20V 310CFM is a lightweight leaf blower that’s simple for anyone of any age to use.
 It has two speed selections with a maximum air speed of 85 MPH.
 It is perfect for those small jobs of blowing light objects.
 It doesn’t have enough power to blow heavier objects, such as wet leaves.

 One thing we wish this blower had is a trigger lock to hold the power button on.
 As it is, you have to press the button the whole time.
 When you take your finger off the trigger, the blower stops.
 A fully charged battery only lasts for about ten minutes before it dies.
 That may save your fingers but makes larger jobs take longer to complete.
+For the money, this is the best cordless leaf blow we have tested.

 4. EGO Power+ Battery-Operated Leaf Blower